MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/New-Module.md

 ## PARAMETERS

 ### -ArgumentList
-Specifies arguments (parameter values) that are passed to the script block.
+Specifies an array of arguments which are parameter values that are passed to the script block.

 ```yaml
 Type: Object[]